 Basting Stitch when done by hand: Pick a contrasting color tacking thread and a needle.

-You will want to make a running stitch (6mm-12mm apart) by pushing the needle up and down through the fabric from right to left with stitches 1/4” – 1/2” length.
-Finally, make a knot for a quick removal.
+You will want to make a running stitch (6mm-12mm apart) by pushing the needle up and down through the fabric from right to left with stitches 1/4” – 1/2” in length.
+Finally, make a knot for quick removal.